German data helps Europe shares extend 2-week rally

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Atul Prakash in London; Editing by Gareth Jones)
+Today’s European research round-up (Additional reporting by Atul Prakash in London; Editing by Alison Williams)